MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 Grillage model
 ====================

-The *ospgrillage* module generates a two-dimensional (2D) grillage model of a bridge deck in Opensees - see Figure 1.
+The *ospgrillage* module generates a two-dimensional (2D) grillage model of a bridge deck in OpenSees - see Figure 1.

 ..  figure:: ../../_images/Figure_1.png
     :align: center